adobe/spectrum-css/.github/actions/file-diff/README.md

 **Required** Path to file or directory for file sizes analysis.

+### `package-pattern`

+**Required** All packages to include in the comparison.
+Supports glob syntax.
+Should point to the package folder which contains a package.json asset.
+If no package.json asset, this folder will be left off the results.

 ### `base-path`

 **Optional** Path to another directory against which to perform file comparisons.